adcroft/convert_WOA05/README.md

 LICENSE | The MIT License
-Makefile | The Makefile that governs the work-flow README.md | This file
-WOA05_to_netcdf.py* | A tool to read WOA05 ascii data and write it to a netcdf file ncmd5.py | A tool to md5sum each variable in a netcdf file temp2ptemp.py | A tool to derive potential temperature from temperature and salinity
+Makefile | The Makefile that governs the work-flow README.md | This file python/WOA05_to_netcdf.py* | A tool to read WOA05 ascii data and write it to a netcdf file python/temp2ptemp.py | A tool to derive potential temperature from temperature and salinity python/concatenate_data.py | Concatenates multple monthly files into a single file

 Checksum file | Purpose
 --- | ---
-ascii.md5sums | The md5 sums of the unpacked ascii data derived.md5sums | The md5 sums of the derived variable data netcdf.md5sums | The md5 sums of the variable data in the netcdf files netcdfmeta.md5sums | The md5 sums of the CDL files (meta-information of the netcdf files)
+tmp/ascii/md5sums | The md5 sums of the unpacked ascii data tmp/converted/md5sums | The md5 sums of the netcdf files corresponding to the ascii data tmp/derived/md5sums | The md5 sums of the derived data final/md5sums | The md5 sums of the final netcdf files

 # Results